What is discharged bankruptcy?

 The goal is to show that the problems that happened are in the past and that you are now a credit-worthy borrower.

-Speak with a specialist in bad credit
+Speak with a bad credit specialist

 Our mortgage brokers are credit experts who understand the challenges faced by borrowers who are discharged bankrupt.